ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 ## Run Terraform
 {: #openshift-runbook-runbook-install-terraform-run}

 Terraform is used to deploy the VMs for bootstrap, control-plane nodes, and compute nodes.
-Terraform operates as follows:
+Terraform operates in the following way:

 * `terraform init` - initializes the Terraform plug-ins and modules.
 * `terraform plan` - completes a dry run on the templates, ensuring it can connect to the vCenter.
 * `terraform apply` - runs the templates.
 The auto-approve switch can be added so that confirmation of each deployment is not required.

-After Terraform provisions the VMs, the OpenShift cluster bootstraps itself:
+After Terraform provisions the VMs, the OpenShift cluster bootstraps itself.

 1. The bootstrap node starts and begins hosting the remote resources that are required for the control-plane to start.
 2. The control-plane nodes fetch the remote resources from the bootstrap node and finish starting.